pellegrinettom/RA-resources/README.md

 # RA-resources
-This repository presents a selection of useful resources for Research Assistants working in economics and social sciences.
-Most of these materials were discovered thanks to the #EconTwitter community.
+This repository provides a valuable collection of resources that can benefit Research Assistants working in economics and social sciences.
+Most of these materials were discovered through the #EconTwitter community.
+The repository will be updated periodically to ensure that it remains a valuable resource for research assistants.

 - Code and Data for the Social Sciences: A Practitioner's Guide: https://web.stanford.edu/~gentzkow/research/CodeAndData.xhtml
 - Advanced Data Analytics in Economics: https://github.com/msu-econ-data-analytics/course-materials